agathoklisx/libved/README.md

       the functions acts on an instance of a type, or if not, simple their scope is narrow to a specific job that can not change state to the environment.

-      In this whole library, there is neither one global variable and just one static that utilizes editor commands (even this can be avoided, by adding a property, however this (besides the needless overhead) abstracts abstraction, while the the route in code like this, should be the other way around)).
+      In this whole library, there is neither one out of function scope variable.

       In short, a compact, unified and controlled environment, under a root structure, with functions that act on an own and known type or|and expected and sanitized